 - Water Conditions: Ramshorn snails prefer slow-moving water.
 They take advantage of the rotten plants that are in such water bodies and use them for security and food purposes.
 Plus, slow-moving waters are not as oxygenated as the fast ones, but that is what makes this habitat the best resort for Ramshorn snails.
 Their bodies have been designed to survive such poorly oxygenated waters since they can also process atmospheric oxygen with great ease.
 They are more conducive with waters with 7 – 8 pH, and whose temperature is between 70 to 78 degrees Fahrenheit.
 Another important point to note here is that you should always check the nitrite and ammonia levels of your water.
 Make sure they are always at 0 ppm.

 - Algae growth: you cannot have Ramshorn snails in your tank and still have soft green algae growing there.
 They love to feed on soft green algae as it is one of their favorite foods.
 Apart from this, they also like soft brown algae.
-But despite their love for algae, they don’t feed on green spot algae because it is too strong for them to eat.
+But despite their love for algae, they often don’t feed on green spot algae because it is too strong for them to eat.
+They will not eat Blue-Green Algae as well.

-One thing that Ramshorn hobbyist often overlook concerning its rearing is fresh vegetables.
-You will always make their day when you feed them with spinach leaves, green lettuce leaves and slices of green zucchini.
+One thing that Ramshorn hobbyists often overlook concerning its rearing is fresh vegetables.
+You will always make their day when you feed them with spinach leaves, green lettuce leaves, and slices of green zucchini.
 It is a lot better if Ramshorn snails are fed in small portions.

 The Growth of Ramshorn Snails